ncase/anxiety/scenes/act1.md

 `bb({mouth:"smile", eyes:"smile"});`

-b: I am best protector!
+b: See, human?
+I am your loyal guard-wolf!

-n: BUT YOU'RE NOT DONE SAVING YOUR HUMAN YET
+`bb({body:"point_heart", eyes:"pretty"});`

+b: I protect.
+I attack.
+But most importantly, I shall always have your back.

-n: GET YOUR HUMAN'S ENERGY BAR EMPTY
+n: GET YOUR HUMAN'S ENERGY BAR TO ZERO

-n: TO PROTECT YOUR HUMAN'S PHYSICAL + SOCIAL + MORAL NEEDS, YOU CAN USE:
+n: TO PROTECT THEIR PHYSICAL + SOCIAL + MORAL NEEDS, YOU CAN USE:

 n: FEAR OF *BEING HARMED* #harm#